sendgrid/sendgrid-python/use_cases/aws.md

 $ git push
 ```

 Once the code is successfully pushed, head back to the AWS CodeStar dashboard for your project.
 After your commit successfully registers, an automated build and deployment process should kick off.

 One more step left before our application will work correctly.
 After your code has bee deployed, head to the AWS Lambda console.
 Click on your function name, which should start with `awscodestar-hello-email-lambda-`, or similar.

 Scroll down to the "Environment Variables" section.
 Here we need to populate our SendGrid API key.
-Copy the value from the `sendgrid.env` file you created earlier, ensuring to capture the entire value.
+Copy the value from the `.env` file you created earlier, ensuring to capture the entire value.
 Make sure the key is titled:

 ```
 SENDGRID_API_KEY
 ```

 Now, go back to your project dashboard in CodeStar.
 Click on the link under "Application endpoints".
 After a moment, you should be greeted with JSON output indicating an email was successfully sent.

 Congratulations, you've just used serverless technology to create an email sending app in AWS!